dhellmann/pymotw/PyMOTW/bz2/index.rst

 The in-memory approach is not practical for real-world use cases, since you rarely want to hold both the entire compressed and uncompressed data sets in memory at the same time.
-The alternative is to use BZ2Compressor and BZ2Decompressor objects to work with streams of data, so that the entire data set does not have to fit into memory.
+The alternative is to use :class:`BZ2Compressor` and :class:`BZ2Decompressor` objects to work with streams of data, so that the entire data set does not have to fit into memory.

 The simple server below responds to requests consisting of filenames by writing a compressed version of the file to the socket used to communicate with the client.
-It has some artificial chunking in place to illustrate the buffering behavior that happens when the data passed to ``compress()`` or ``decompress()`` doesn't result in a complete block of compressed or uncompressed output.
+It has some artificial chunking in place to illustrate the buffering behavior that happens when the data passed to :func:`compress()` or :func:`decompress()` doesn't result in a complete block of compressed or uncompressed output.

 .. warning::